grisu48/openqa-agent/README.md

 `openqa-agent` can run on a serial terminal and/or as a webserver, but at least one of them must be active.

 File push/pull is not supported via the serial terminal.

+On Windows, the serial terminal is enabled by default.
+On Linux it is disabled by default to avoid conflicts with `getty`.